JOHN S. ALLEN

 1980-1983 Participant and workshop leader at annual meetings of the Bicycle Network, an international bicyclists' advocacy group.

 Bicycling for transportation and recreation since 1964, averaging 2,000-5,000 miles per year in recent years, more than half in Boston urban traffic in all seasons, weather conditions, day and night; the rest in tours of 20-100 miles per day.
-Travel by bicycle in and around San Francisco; Los Angeles; Portland, Oregon; New York; Philadelphia; Baltimore; Washington; Albuquerque; Tucson; Montréal; Paris; Taichung, Taiwan; Inchon, Korea and other cities.
-I own seven bicycles, specialized for different purposes (folding bike, day touring bike, long-distance touring bike, mountain bike, "trashmo" for city riding, tandem.)
+Travel by bicycle in and around San Francisco; Los Angeles; Portland, Oregon; New York; Philadelphia; Baltimore; Washington; Albuquerque; Orlando; St. Petersburg; Phoenix; Tucson; Montréal; Paris; Taichung, Taiwan; Inchon, Korea and other cities.
+I own nine bicycles, specialized for different purposes (3 folding bikes, travel bike, day touring bike, long-distance touring bike, mountain bike, "trashmo" for city riding, tandem.)
 I assemble and maintain all of my bicycles myself.

 Translations: I have translated three books from German for MIT Press; and frequently prepare technical translations from German and French into English.